 Three days later, after finally succumbing to her first deep sleep, Mary is awake before dawn.
 It is spring.
 The tiny frogs pull their strange new bodies out of suck holes, “each in a silver bubble that breaks on the water’s surface to one clear unceasing note of need.”
 She stumbles out of bed and goes to the edge of the pond to see their bodies “transformed at last, and then consumed in a rush of music.”

 Mary stands weeping and shuddering in front of the open grave, desperately looking for Jesus.
 A gardener working on the grounds crew comforts her.
-He asks why she is crying.
-He asks her who she is looking for.
-She looks up.
+He asks why she is crying, whom she is looking for.
+She looks up and recognizes that the gardener is Jesus.
 She understands.
-The gardener is Jesus.
-He speaks her name.